Where live music enjoyment introduces crowds to the faces, voices and stories behind the songs!

 Henderson Songfest, Inc. is a tax exempt, non-profit charitable organization.
-In our eight years, corporate, individual and in-kind donations, as well as volunteers, have kept this a vibrant Henderson festival with over 3000 people in attendance in 2017.
+In our ten years, corporate, individual and in-kind donations, as well as volunteers, have kept this a vibrant Henderson festival with over 3000 people in attendance in 2019.

 We anticipate this becoming another great festival for Henderson much like the acclaimed WC Handy Blues & Barbecue Festival and the Bluegrass in the Park Folklife Festival.
 We are dedicated to keeping this an annual event and hope you will support this endeavor.